2Tough/blog-api/README.md

-# 📝 BlogAPI - REST API with Spring Boot and React
+# 📝 blog-api - REST API with Spring Boot and React

 > A full-stack web application for creating, editing, and managing blog posts with user authentication.